revdotcom/reverb/asr/README.md

 ## Code <a name="code"></a>
 The folder `wenet` is taken a fork of the [WeNet](https://github.com/wenet-e2e/wenet) repository, with some modifications made for Rev-specific architecture.

 The folder `wer_evaluation` contains instructions and code for running different benchmark utlities.
-These scripts are not specific to the Reginald architecture.
+These scripts are not specific to the Reverb architecture.

 ## Features <a name="features"></a>